frederic-perez/AmE-dictionary/dictionary.md

 __Branchh Davidians__
 __Britons__
 __Brownie__ A member of a Guiding organization for girls aged seven years old to ten years old.
 Brownies were first organized by Lord Baden-Powell in 1914, to complete the range of age groups for girls in Scouting. _Brownie salute_
+__By many accounts,__ _By many accounts, Americans are tired of the Democratic and Republican Parties._
 __C-rations__
 __CFL__ _Compact fluorescent lamp._
 __CID__